 - Microcredentials typically open for enrolment months before they start.
 Enrolment generally closes just before the start date.

-Why do we open courses for enrolment before they start?
+When do we open courses for enrolment before the course start date?

 On-demand courses generally do not need an enrolment window, since they are always available for learners to enrol and study.